 If there is one thing that Stamford has a lot of, it’s school options.
 There are 93 schools in Stamford, including 69 private schools and 22 public school districts.
 The Academy of Information Technology and Engineering is one of the highest rated schools in Stamford.
 Called a “Magnet School,” this public school in Stamford offers state-of-the-art technology to students, along with concentrations in Architecture & Engineering, Information Technology, Business, Biomedical Sciences and more.

-Working in Stamford offers a huge number of possibilities in many industries.
+Working in Stamford offers a plethora of possibilities in many industries.
 The median household income in Stamford is $81,634.
-Jobs here are flourishing and growing: the unemployment rate in Stamford is just 3.7%, and jobs grew 3.85% between 2015 and 2016.
-Stamford is also home to four Fortune 500 companies.
-Charter Communications, Harman International Industries, United Rentals and Starwood Hotels & Resorts are all based in Stamford.
+Jobs here are flourishing and growing with an unemployment rate in Stamford at just 3.7%, and jobs grew 3.85% between 2015 and 2016.
+Stamford is also home to eight Fortune 500 companies, Charter Communications, Synchrony Financial, United Rentals, Gartner, Pitney Bowes, Silgan Holdings, Crane Co, and Hexcel.

 The Cost of Living in Stamford

 Living in Stamford is a more expensive choice than many other areas in America.
-The cost of living in Stamford is greater than the national average in every single category, from healthcare, to groceries, to utilities.
+The cost of living in Stamford is greater than the national average in every single category, from healthcare, to groceries, to utilities earning a 118.5 on the cost of living index in contrast to the average of 100.
 Homes in Stamford are especially expensive; the cost of a house in Stamford is 143% higher than the national average.
 You’ll be hard–pressed to find a house in Stamford that’s selling for less than $250,000, and more than 50% of homes here sell for more than $500,000.

 Property taxes in Stamford are similarly expensive, with most people living in Stamford paying more than $3,000 per year in property taxes.
-This may be one reason why only about half the Stamford population owns their homes; rent, though also expensive, does offer a break from some of the costs of living in Stamford.
+Fairfield County assesses a property tax rate of 1.73%, which is higher than the national average but surprisingly lower than other Connecticut counties which can reach up to 2.067%.
+The high property taxes and expensive home prices are a few reasons why only about half the Stamford population owns their homes.
+Rent, though also expensive, does offer a break from some of the costs of living in Stamford.

 Most people living in Stamford own 2 cars, and have an average commute of most 26 minutes.
 Gas costs more than 13% higher than the national average here and considering that goods and services are 22% more expensive in Stamford than the American average, we can assume the price of cars and other transportation needs are also high.
 Before you move to Stamford, make sure that you’ll be able to afford living in this affluent city.